Phayao doesn’t have an airport or a railway station, so the only way to travel by public transport from Chiang Mai to Phayao is to take a bus.

 Bus Times from Chiang Mai to Phayao

-- The journey by bus by Chiang Mai to Phayao is scheduled to take from 3 hours to 3 hours 15 minutes depending upon which bus service you take.
+- The journey by bus by Chiang Mai to Phayao is scheduled to take 3 hours 15 minutes.

 Bus services from Chiang Mai to Phayao depart from Chiang Mai Bus Terminal 3.

 Bus services from Chiang Mai to Phayao terminate at Phayao Bus Terminal.

 Phayao is an off the ‘beaten track’ destination that is steadily growing in popularity with Thai tourists but yet to form a part of many foreign tourists’s travel itineraries.
 Only three hours by road from Chiang Mai, the small town of Phayao, with around 20,000 permanent residents, has a long history.
 About 1,000 year ago the province of Phayao was founded as an independent city state which managed to maintain its independent status for many centuries in the face of aggression from much larger neighbouring states through a series of deftly chosen strategic alliances.
 The town itself is blessed with a location rich in natural beauty.
 Phayao is located on the edge of the massive fresh water Phayao Lake, which covers just under 20 square kilometres and has over 50 species of fish living in it.
 Surrounding the town are three relatively large mountains the tallest of which, Doi Luang, rises to 1,694 metres over sea level offering relief to those who visit the summit from the hotter climate at sea level.